UCL-CCS/QuantumTools/README.md

 poetry add <dependency>
 ```

-optionally add the `-D` flag if the dependency is a development dependency (e.g. linting or documentation tools.)
+optionally add the `-D` flag if the dependency is a development dependency (e.g. testing, linting or documentation tools.)

 ## QHamConverter